pnp/blog/content/post/how-to-invite-external-users-to-a-sharepoint-site-or-microsoft.md

 connector](https://ashiqf.com/2021/03/16/call-microsoft-graph-api-in-power-apps-and-power-automate-using-a-custom-connector/)
 for detailed instructions.

-## Grant Access to SharePoint site for the external user:
+## Grant Access to SharePoint site for the external user

 As soon as the guest account invite is sent from the above Microsoft graph API request HTTP action, it is time to grant access to the